sábado, 6 de noviembre de 2010

 Gastronomy of the "bouchons" - those typical bistros from France - offer a real

-the Chef will delights us with le paleron de boeuf braisé, l'oeuf
+Parisian atmosphere where the Chef will delights us with le paleron de boeuf braisé, l'oeuf

 cocotte aux ecrevisses, le velouté de lentilles poule faisane, les légumes d'un